Muhomorik/csharp-ddd-ai-project-creator/onboarding_guide.md

 Each project must have its own Autofac module with naming convention:

 - **Domain:** `[ProjectName]DomainModule` (optional - typically just entities)

+  ⚠️ **NOTE:** In most cases, DO NOT create a DomainModule.
+The Domain layer should remain dependency-free with no NuGet packages including Autofac.
+Only create a DomainModule if you have domain services that need registration, and even then, consider if those services might actually belong in the Application layer instead.

 - **Infrastructure:** `[ProjectName]InfrastructureModule`
 - **Application:** `[ProjectName]ApplicationModule`
 - **Presentation:** `[ProjectName]PresentationModule`